-- 1. Encourage the minimum density/intensity of development, as reflected by the appropriate land use classification shown on the Long-Range Land Use Plan Map around the shore of the reservoirs. - 2.
-Conduct a study to determine appropriate land use densities (dwelling units/acre) near the Occoquan Reservoir-the County's primary public water supply-and evaluate the option of creating an overlay district for the area. - 3.
+- 1. Encourage the minimum density/intensity of development, as reflected by the appropriate land use classification shown on the Long-Range Land Use Plan Map around the shorelines of the reservoirs. - 2.
+Conduct a study to determine appropriate land use densities (dwelling units/acre) within the Occoquan Reservoir Watershed the County's primary public water supply and evaluate the option of creating an overlay district for the area. - 3.
 Where not otherwise required as part of the Chesapeake Bay Preservation Act for designated RPAs, require a minimum 100-foot setback from shorelines of public water sources for development-related ground disturbance activities. - 4.
-Require the use of Best Management Practices for agricultural activities undertaken within the Lake Manassas and Occoquan Reservoir watersheds. - 5.
+Encourage farmers to develop conservation plans for agricultural activities undertaken within the Lake Manassas and Occoquan Reservoir watersheds. - 5.
 Continue to support the Occoquan Monitoring Laboratory, the Northern Virginia Regional Commission's technical studies, and the multi-jurisdictional Occoquan watershed program.
-Obtain annual reports for presentation to the Board of County Supervisors.
+Obtain annual reports for presentation to the Board of County Supervisors. - 6.
+Promote open space uses and where practical acquire land along the Occoquan Reservoir for special use parks that are designed to promote an appreciation of the natural environment and facilitate passive recreation (such as fishing, hiking, and non-motorized boating). - 7.
+Encourage Fairfax County to continue restricting by ordinance the use of internal combustion engines on the Occoquan Reservoir.

-- 6. Promote open space uses and-where practical-acquire land along the Occoquan Reservoir for special use parks that are designed to promote an appreciation of the natural environment and facilitate passive recreation (such as fishing, hiking, and nonmotorized boating). - 7.
-In cooperation with Fairfax County, continue restricting by ordinance the use of internal combustion engines on the Occoquan Reservoir. - 8.
-Request that the Occoquan Laboratory identify types of point/non-point pollution sources upstream from the reservoirs and to suggest ways that the non-point source pollution can be eliminated or controlled.
+8. Request that the Occoquan Laboratory identify types of point/non-point pollution sources upstream from the reservoirs and to suggest ways that the non-point source pollution can be eliminated or controlled.

-EN-POLICY 11: Preserve natural vegetation-especially existing and mature trees-and provide for the replacement of trees.
+EN-POLICY 11: Preserve natural vegetation - especially existing and mature trees - and provide for the replacement of trees.

 - 1. Maintain and update the County's buffer areas, landscaping, and tree cover requirements contained in the Zoning Ordinance and DCSM.
 Promote tree preservation instead of tree replacement. - 2.
-Adopt a Tree Preservation Ordinance, as allowed by state law. - 3.
+Support legislation that will enable local a tree preservation ordinance. - 3.
 Continue to support and implement the Agricultural and Forestal District program to preserve farmland and woodland areas in the County. - 4.
-Continue the progress toward establishing a Countywide greenway and path system through the voluntary donation of land and easements from interested property owners, as a means of environmental protection. - 5.
+Continue the progress towards establishing a Countywide greenway and path system through the voluntary donation of land and conservation easements from interested property owners, as a means of environmental protection. - 5.
 Coordinate with the Virginia Department of Forestry to implement an urban forestry program. - 6.
 Conduct a professional study to identify the County's mature hardwood forests (such as oak/hickory) and the location of those forests deserving special protection. - 7.
 Consider acquisition of select sites for public parks/forests and/or encourage the dedication of such sites by private property owners. - 8.
 Maintain the County's informal registry of Historic and Champion Trees.
 Use this registry at the time of rezoning and special use permit application to determine the presence of such trees on the property. - 9.
 Study the practicality of adopting various reforestation strategies.

-EN-POLICY 12: Identify, manage, and protect all ecological communities and wildlife-especially critical habitats-as well as endangered and threatened species, and species of special concern, as identified in official Federal and State lists.
+EN-POLICY 12: Identify, manage, and protect all ecological communities and wildlife - especially critical habitats - as well as endangered and threatened species, and species of special concern, as identified in official Federal and State lists.